awsdocs/iam-user-guide/doc_source/tutorial_attribute-based-access-control.md

 **Scenario**
 Assume that you're a lead developer at a large company named Example Corporation, and you're an experienced IAM administrator\.
 You're familiar with creating and managing IAM users, roles, and policies\.
 You want to ensure that your development engineers and quality assurance team members can access the resources they need\.
 You also need a strategy that scales as your company grows\.

 You choose to use AWS resource tags and IAM role principal tags to implement an ABAC strategy for services that support it, beginning with AWS Secrets Manager\.
 To learn which services support authorization based on tags, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
 To learn which tagging condition keys you can use in a policy with each service's actions and resources, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md)\.
+You can configure your SAML\-based or web identity provider to pass [session tags](id_session-tags.md) to AWS\.
+When your employees federate into AWS, their attributes are applied to their resulting principal in AWS\.
+You can then use ABAC to allow or deny permissions based on those attributes\.
+To learn how using session tags with a SAML federated identity differs from this tutorial, see [Using SAML Session Tags for ABAC](tutorial_abac-saml.md)\.

 Your Engineering and Quality Assurance team members are on either the **Pegasus** or **Unicorn** project\.
 You choose the following 3\-character project and team tag values:
 + `access-project` = `peg` for the **Pegasus** project